agsb/jelly/documents/minimal/ReviewMinimal.md

 _this file is still a stub_

-# Review of inside Jelly
+# review of inside a really minimal Jelly

-    Jelly talks to a Device.
-The device is the gateway to external world.
-    Device have two nternal infinite tapes, one of code and one of data, and also a standart input/output system.

 ## goods